-As I love hiking, I never forget to include a few pairs of hiking socks in my packing list.
+As I love hiking, I never forget to include a few pairs of hiking socks among my backpacking essentials.
 These are socks that are meant to keep my feet warm and dry, especially if they are paired with good hiking boots.
 Normal socks may be fine, but there are chances that feet may move around in the shoe and the rubbing may cause blisters.
 I’d rather play it safe and wear good socks.
 And I try to remember to also pack a hat, so that my head doesn’t burn under the sun.

-Lots of people I know say that they don’t include hiking boots in their travel check list because they are heavy.
+Lots of people I know say that they don’t include hiking boots among their backpacking essentials because they are heavy.
 I actually don’t carry them around in my backpack, but I wear them during flights or long commutes.
 I have two pairs of hiking shoes and I generally include one of the two in any packing list.
 One is a pair of sturdy Dolomite boots, so comfortable that when the sole was completely consumed, rather than throwing them way I opted to have them re-soled.
 They keep my feet dry, they give me proper ankle support and they are very reliable on slippery and uneven terrain.
 I don’t think they are even produced anymore, but there are plenty of other good hiking boots around.

 Unless I am carrying my Dolomites, the other shoes that go in my travel check list are a pair of Solomon hiking shoes.
 These are a bit more lightweight and good for easier hikes – I would not recommend them for several days hikes, for example, but they are fine for a short, easy walk.

-Other than that, the shoes that are never missing from my packing list are my Converse All Stars shoes, and a pair of Havaianas flip flops which I use to get in showers when I stay in hostels, and to walk around in cities when it is too hot.
+Other than that, the shoes that are never missing from my backpacking essentials list are my Converse All Stars shoes, and a pair of Havaianas flip flops which I use to get in showers when I stay in hostels, and to walk around in cities when it is too hot.
 This doesn’t apply to India though – it is simply too dirty there not to wear proper shoes!